Tankb220/svg-logo/README.md

 ## The Challenge
 Build a Node.js command-line that takes user inputs to generate a SVG logo.
+The application includes Triangles, Circles, and Squares classes, as well as test for each class using Jest.

 ## Instructions
 1. clone the repository and copy it into source code editor